zjswhhh/Pixafari/README.md

 ### Tasks to accomplish

       1. Establish connection between the server and the React Frontend
-      2. Once the connection exists, start entering user input data from form as front end develope
+      2. Once the connection exists, start taking in user input data from forms as front-end develope